Azure/azure-powershell/src/Blockchain/examples/New-AzBlockchainTransactionNodeApiKey.md

 key2    0Prk4Dl3lsOKdhyPEFQ-AnQb
 ```

-This command generates Api keys for a transaction node.
+This command generates Api keys for a transaction node using idenity.